Blackcomb/eth-blockreward-eip/2020 Block Reward Reduction.md

 Thus, we arrive at a rate of 0.55 ETH base block reward to match Bitcoin’s inflation rate.

-We also note however, that the transaction fee market for Ethereum has risen sharply this year.
+We further note however, that the transaction fee market for Ethereum has risen sharply this year.
 As of August 11 2020, at the time of publishing this EIP, the fees from transactions make up almost 80% the current block rewards (2ETH).
-Thus, even if the block reward was set to ZERO, miners would still earn 1.8ETH from transaction fees per block.
-We thus prepose to round to round down our block reward calculation from 0.55 to 0.5, which means (at the time of writing) miners would earn 1.8ETH in fees + 0.5ETH block reward, for a total of 2.3ETH per block.
+Thus, even if the block reward was set to zero, miners would still earn 1.8ETH from transaction fees per block.
+Due to a robust and thriving fee market, we prepose to round to round down our block reward calculation from 0.55 to 0.5, which means (at the time of writing) miners would earn 1.8ETH in fees + 0.5ETH block reward, for a total of 2.3ETH per block.

 ## Backwards Compatibility